1. Corporate Information

 exchange rates.

-Non-monetary items denominated in foreign currency such as investments, fixed assets, inventories etc., are valued at the exchange rate prevailing on the date of transaction.
+Non-monetary items denominated in foreign currency such as investments, property plant and equipment, inventories etc., are valued at the exchange rate prevailing on the date of transaction.

 Exchange differences arising on settlement of transactions and translation of monetary items are recognised as income or expense in the year in which they arise.